ycpcs/cs320-spring2025/labs/Eclipse-Java-Installation.md

   2) After unzipping into your chosen folder, go to that folder, and double-click on the **eclipse.exe** application file.
 Eclipse will start up.

-  3) Select a Workspace location: create a folder on your home drive called **cs320-spring2025**, and then browse to it when prompted for a Workspace.
-You will use this workspace for all of your labs.
-You will eventually create a separate workspace for your team project.
+  3) Eclipse will prompt you for a Workspace location: create a folder on your home drive called **cs320-spring2025**, set it as the default Workspace and then browse to it when prompted for a Workspace.
+You will use that Workspace for all of your labs.
+You will eventually create a separate Workspace for your team project.

   4) Click the Workspace button in the upper right corner after Eclipse starts, which will take you to the IDE.

-  5) Follow the instructions for [Lab 2: Web Applications I](./lab02.html) in order to download and import the **Lab02** and the **Jetty9** server projects into your Workspace so that you can verify that your Eclipse/Java installation works.
+  5) Follow the instructions for [Lab 2: Web Applications I](./lab02.html) in order to download and import the **Lab02** and the **Jetty9 Server** project archives into your Workspace so that you can verify that your Eclipse/Java installation works.

+  6) We recommend that you create an **archives** folder inside your **Eclipse-2024-12** folder to store all of your lab and project archives locally, before submitting them to Marmoset.